Diversity in Schumpeterian games: Population games

 \subsection{Evolutionarily stable states in population game with 2 strategies}

 An evolutionarily stable state may not exist in an arbitrary population game.
 Nevertheless, in the case of population games with two strategies, we have a simple characterization of ESS's.

 \begin{theorem} For any population game with a payoff matrix given by \eqref{eq:game-gen}, there exists an evolutionarily stable state (ESS).
-If $a<c$ and $b>d$, then the game has a unique (polymorphic) ESS of the form
+If $a<c$ and $b>d$, then the game has a unique (\bb interior\bc) ESS of the form

 Otherwise, at least one of the monomorphic states: $(1,0)$ or $(0,1)$ is evolutionarily stable.